- Diversity, Equity, and Inclusion

 Non-CS students who fall into one or more of the categories listed below should add themselves to the waitlist for the restricted course.
 Please note that these categories are listed in no particular order, and they do not necessarily dictate a student’s priority in the waitlist queue.

-- Students who have applied to the CS or IS major but have not yet been officially affiliated (typically, freshmen or sophomores)
+- Students who have applied to the CS major but have not yet been officially affiliated (typically, freshmen or sophomores)

 - Students with no declared major and are unlikely to major in CS but need CS as preparation for their intended major